imagej/example-imagej2-command/README.md

     - name: `scijava.app.directory`
     - value: `/path/to/ImageJ.app/`

-This ensures that the final `.jar` file will also be copied to your ImageJ plugins folder everytime you run the Maven Build
+This ensures that the final `.jar` file will also be copied to your ImageJ plugins folder everytime you run the Maven build.